qdonnellan/sphero-playground/README.md

 Before you begin you should make sure that you have ruby installed on your system.
 The [artoo.io getting started](http://artoo.io/documentation/getting-started/) documentation is what you should read first.
 Here are the boiled-down steps:

-> Note: this steps are written by someone who has a **Macbook** (OSX).
+> Note: these steps are written by someone who has a **Macbook** (OSX).
 If you are using Linux the steps should be similar, but I recommend you read the documentation on the artoo.io getting started page!

 ### 1. Install `rvm`
 RVM is the "Ruby Version Manager", which makes installing and managing rubies super simple.
 Run this in a terminal